fpsvogel/reading/doc/parsed-output.md

 ]
 ```

 Why such verbose output for such simple CSV input?
-It's because the output data structure needs to be verbose in order to be able to represent more complex input, and it's convenient for the output to be *consistent*, having the same structure whether a row is simple or complex.
+It's because the output data structure needs to be able to represent more complex input, and it's convenient for the output to be *consistent*, having the same structure whether a row is simple or complex.

 ## The attributes